18 Jan 2019

 For a great burn pick up the pace and time yourself for intervals.

-Squats are a fundamental of all bodyweight exercises, they are also one of the most natural bodyweight moves.
+Squats are fundamental to all bodyweight exercises, they are also one of the most natural bodyweight moves.
 A squat movement activates all the muscles in the lower body engaging the quads, glutes and hamstrings.

 To do this exercise correctly make sure you engage your core to tap into the abdominal muscles and back muscles.
 This will help keep your torso upright.